-Following on from Common Training Splits which highlighted ways to divide your training over a given week, I want to discuss pre-made programs.
+Here I want to discuss pre-made workout programs.
+This article follows on from Common Training Splits which highlighted ways to divide your training over a given week,.

-There are literally thousands of programs out there, varying greatly in quality, but the most popular ones tend to rise to the top as they get results.
-The ones you might see the most are from fitness magazines, where the author creates an untested program off the top of their head to illustrate the theme of the article (“Get Six Pack Abs”, “Tree Trunk Thighs In Six Weeks”).
+There are literally thousands of programs out there and they vary greatly in quality.
+Thankfully, the most popular ones tend to rise to the top as they get results.
+The ones you might come across most often are from fitness magazines and more recently fitness websites.
+This is where the author creates an untested program off the top of their head to illustrate the theme of the article.
+They might carry names like “Get Six Pack Abs” or “Tree Trunk Thighs In Six Weeks”.
 If you want to see what real lifters use, find a bodybuilding forum.

 Some programs are intended to be ‘run’ for a given number of weeks, while others can be continued for as long as you see results.
-An example of the former is Smolov Jr., which is a three week program designed to help you break through a plateau (extended period of time without getting stronger).
+An example of the former is Smolov Jr..
+It’s a three week program designed to help you break through a plateau (extended period of time without getting stronger).
 Once you complete it you would return to your regular training.

 In this article I want to focus on the long-term programs that you could potentially follow for 6 months or more.
 I have explained the finer aspects of the program in separate articles and here I briefly discuss the pro’s and cons of each.

 The foundation of this program is four exercises, the Back Squat, Deadlift, Bench Press and Overhead Press.
 Each one is paired with an ‘assistance’ exercise, such as Pull Ups or Romanian Deadlift.